 - While the crust bakes, make the filling: Lightly beat the eggs, then add the mozzarella to the egg mixture and stir to combine.
 Set aside.

-- Melt 1 TBSP butter over medium heat.
+- Melt 1 tablespoon butter over medium heat.
 Sauté onion and broccoli until onion is soft and broccoli is bright green.
 Remove from skillet.

-- In the same skillet, melt an additional 2 TBSP butter over low medium heat.
+- In the same skillet, melt an additional 2 tablespoon butter over low medium heat.
 As soon as the butter melts, whisk in the flour and stir until a thick paste forms.

 - Gradually whisk in the milk and continue whisking until the paste becomes thick and smooth.
 This is your roux.
 Season with salt and pepper, then gradually whisk the egg and cheese mixture into the roux.
 Adding the eggs gradually prevents them from scrambling.
 Keep stirring until quite thick and creamy, a few minutes more.